 Gross merchandise volume, or GMV, refers to the total volume in dollars of sales over a given time period on an e-commerce site such as eBay.
-This figure was commonly used in place of sales or revenue figures in the early days of e-commerce but has become a somewhat outdated way to measure value of a company.
+This figure was commonly used in place of sales or revenue figures in the early days of e-commerce but morphed into a somewhat outdated way that businesses measure the value of a company.

-But in terms of economics, GMV is a raw figure that doesn't offer much insight into the value of the items sold, or factor in any costs accrued by the retailer.
-GMV doesn't include discounts or returns, or the cost of keeping and storing inventory before it's sold.
+In terms of economics, GMV is a raw figure that doesn't offer much insight into the value of the items sold because it doesn't factor in any costs accrued by the retailer.
+Additionally, GMV doesn't include discounts or returns, or the cost of keeping and storing inventory before it's sold.
 It's not even a good predictor of net sales, which are a more accurate representation of a company's overall financial health.
 Even for e-commerce sites like Amazon, the site revenue is not calculated based solely on the dollar value of items sold.

 How GMV Could Be Used on eBay

-The total volume of goods sold on eBay as a whole, across the entire website, as a measure of eBay's performance and status as a marketplace.
+The first is the total volume of goods sold on eBay as a whole, across the entire website, as a measure of eBay's performance and status as a marketplace.

-It also is used to indicate the total volume of sales by an individual seller over a recent period, as a method of monitoring sales performance and business health.
+The second way it is used is as an indicator of the total volume of sales by an individual seller over a recent period of time, as a method of monitoring sales performance and business health.

-Depending on the context, a seller may be talking about either one, or both, for example: "eBay's GMV is slightly down year-over-year, but I'm seeing much worse in my own business—GMV has fallen 20 percent this month, as compared to last month at this time."
+Depending on the context, a seller may be talking about either one or both.
+For example, "eBay's GMV is slightly down year-over-year, but I'm seeing much worse numbers in my own business where the GMV has fallen 20 percent this month, as compared to last month at this time."